SovietLada/SimpleWeather/README.md

 ### Get Started

 * `cd my-app`
-* `npm start` (Runs the app in the development mode)
+* `npm start` (runs the app in the development mode)
 * open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### TODOs

+* Fix the bug where NaN submission are accepted via input form
-* Add time stamp to observations -> make min/max observations to match latest submissions within 24 hours
+* Add time stamps to observations
+* Make min/max observations to match latest submissions within 24 hours
+* Add field for location that displays most recent temperature submission
 * Add tabs for all locations
-* Implement DB
+* Implement DB & persistent storage